About data models

 Constraints are inherited by child datasets.
 Constraint inheritance ensures that each child dataset represents a subset of the data represented by its parent datasets.
 Your Pivot users can then use these child datasets to design reports with datasets that already have extraneous data prefiltered out.

-Say you have a data model called Buttercup Games.
+In the following example, we will use a data model called Buttercup Games.
 Its Successful Purchases dataset is a child of the root event dataset

 HTTP Requests and is designed to contain only those events that represent successful customer purchase actions.
 Successful Purchases inherits constraints from HTTP Requests and another parent dataset named Purchases.